pocoproject/poco/FAQ.md

   - We are not here to teach you about basics of networking, XML or JSON parsing, C++ language etc.; there are many other resources to learn about those topics.
 Keep in mind our primary incentive (improving POCO by fixing bugs, improving usability or adding features).

   - If nobody steps up to help or someone starts but chooses to stop helping you at any point, please do not get upset and/or verbally abusive; remember - we have lives and obligations and we do this free of charge, therefore owe you nothing unless you choose to enter into a contractual relationship with us to obtain needed help; we do such arrangements and you can contact us individually should you need one.
-Consider also that you demeanor may have caused the person helping to you to stop.
+Consider also that your demeanor may have caused the person helping to you to stop.

   - Please spend some time studying the answers we provide; do not come back without thoroughly understanding and trying the proposed solution